francdomain/StegHub_DevOps-Cloud_Engineering/Tooling-Website-Deployment-Automation-With-CI/Tooling_Website_Deploment_With_CI.md

 ```
 ![](./images/unlock-jenkins.png)

-The you will be askedwhich plugins to install - choose suggested plugins
+Then you will be asked which plugins to install - choose suggested plugins

 ![](./images/install-plugins.png)
 ![](./images/installing-plugins.png)